Last Updated on January 4, 2022

 However, most software, especially cloud applications and services, offer native integrations with other, complimentary tools.
 Most software as a service (SaaS) businesses have at least 15 native integrations with other apps.
 Some SaaS offer hundreds of integrations.
 This enables customers to continue to use the apps that they’re accustomed to while also enjoying the added functionality of a new app.

 These services can integrate apps to improve your team’s productivity.
-For example, you can streamline your workflow by combining your CRM with a helpdesk or dialer software or email marketing service.
+For example, you can streamline your workflow by combining your CRM software with a helpdesk or power dialer software or email marketing service.
 You can integrate a voice transcription service with your call center software.
 You can integrate a loyalty program into your ecommerce software.
 The opportunities are endless.

 When making future software purchases, look for a tool that integrates with your current software set.